New York Detective Killed By "Friendly Fire" While Responding To Robbery

 The second detective was shot in one leg and listed as stable, police said.

 The suspect, described as a 27-year-old "career criminal," was not identified by police.
 He was shot multiple times and taken to hospital.
-An "imitation firearm" was found at the scene, the police commissioner said.
+An "imitation firearm" was found at the scene, O'Neill said.

-"This is an absolute tragedy, the worst outcome any police officer or family of a police officer could ever imagine," police commissioner O'Neill added.
+"This is an absolute tragedy, the worst outcome any police officer or family of a police officer could ever imagine," O'Neill said.
 "Friendly fire aside, it is because of the actions of the suspect that Detective Simonsen is dead."